impatientmaker/garage/README.md

 That package depends on HID API, which I installed via apt.
 (this is on an ARM platform, namely https://getchip.com/pages/chip)

+NOTE:  I originally built this on a C.H.I.P.
+SBC - the CHIP stopped working and the company went out of business.
+This still works (more or less) on Raspberry Pi's.
+At the moment, though, I'm running a REST server on an ESP8266.

 On chip, which is debian-based, you can install the HID API packages thusly: apt-get install libhidapi-dev libhidapi-libusb0 build-essential